Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 A great choice if: you want to look polished without feeling overdressed.

-Why this works: lightweight, secure, and subtle enough to feel comfortable all afternoon.
+Why this works: lightweight, secure, and stylish for all day or night.

 Best Hats for a Garden Tea Party